-We are well on our way to producing the most complete national housing survey of Native Americans and Alaska Natives on tribal lands:
+We are well on our way to producing the most complete national housing survey of American Indians and Alaska Natives on tribal lands:

-- The survey is under way with 18 additional tribes.
+- The survey is under way with 3 of the 6 remaining sites.

 - We have completed 107 TDHE telephone surveys.

 - 24 of the 40 Household Survey sites have been selected for program site visits and 21 of these site visits have been completed.

 - Data collection is completed for the Urban component of the study.

 - The survey of lenders has also been completed.

 Hawaii Study Update